What is Intermittent Fasting?

 -

-Can I drink water while fasting?
+Can I have water while I'm fasting?

-Can I work out during fasting?
+Can I exercise while fasting?

 Comparison Table of Intermittent Fasting Methods